 - Increase your consumption of green vegetables, aiming to have them with every meal.
 They will aid detoxification, as they don’t contain a high level of carbohydrates.

 - Seek personalised advice from a professional practitioner.

 - Book a health review with either Jordan or myself, Changing Habits consulting nutritionists.

-> I can happily say that it has been years since I have experienced any symptoms.
+I can happily say that it has been years since I have experienced any symptoms of candida.
 Be strong, because you know your body more than anyone else does.